 ORDER BY [Total MBs - USE Count 1] DESC

-This statement will show you how much of your cache is allocated to single use plans… and, I'd love to hear what your numbers are… this query works in 2005 and 2008; however, the primary solution I'm describing here (optimize for adhoc workloads) will only work in SQL Server 2008.
+This statement will show you how much of your cache is allocated to single use plans… this query works in 2005 and 2008; however, the primary solution I’m describing here (optimize for adhoc workloads) will only work in SQL Server 2008 and higher.

 If you have a lot of your cache going to plans that are only executed once, then it's time to clean up the cache and take better advantage of it with plans that are more consistent and more stable.
 Ideally, this means using more stored procedures and writing these stored procedures effectively for better performance (I'm currently in the midst of doing this in my Optimizing Procedural Code category).
 However, if you absolutely must use a lot of adhoc SQL, then you should consider upgrading and turning on this new option.
 It's an advanced configuration option so you won't see it until you "show advanced options" and it's set using sp_configure.
 There have been some other really good posts out there on how to use this and what this is so I'm just going to bring together some great resources for you to read.
 The most important post to read (and it's especially important for those on you on versions of SQL Server 2000 or SQL Server 2005 RTM/SP1 [er... why aren't you on SP2?]) is that plan cache can get out of control.
 2005 SP2 and 2008 reduce the total size but there no upper limit (which is again – a GREAT reason for the addition of "optimize for adhoc workloads").
 Kalen Delaney talks about how things really work in her SQL Server 2005 SP2 post titled: Did You Know?
 SP2 does NOT limit the amount of plan cache you can have (key word there is LIMIT).
 Again, SQL Server doesn't set an upper limit but it does [drastically] reduce the total size that's possible (as of SP2).
 As for even more details on plan caching, recompilation and SQL Server 2008's better cache control – check out Greg Low's (blog|twitter) whitepaper titled: Plan Caching in SQL Server 2008.
 Taken STRAIGHT from the first section of the whitepaper: